 Wingrove Primary School is a diverse school.
-At Wingrove, we have a shared vision to create a school where children are equipped, inspired, celebrated, valued and empowered.
+We believe that all members of our community are of equal worth.
+We have a shared vision to create a school where children are equipped, inspired, celebrated, valued and empowered.
 Our welcoming, positive and caring ethos defines our school and is commented on by children, staff, parents and visitors.
 We aim to provide every child in our care with the most unique educational experience, developing their skills, knowledge, understanding and talents, and instilling within our children the core values of respect, tolerance, happiness and a lifelong love of learning.